Installation

 following steps can be mirrored with loss of generality to enable a litecoind

 backend.
-Setup will be described in regards to bitcoind
+Setup will be described in regards to bitcoind, but note that lnd

-uses a distinct litecoin.node=litecoind
+uses a distinct litecoin.node=litecoind argument and analogous

-.
-Note that adding --txindex
+subconfigurations prefixed by litecoind.
+Note that adding --txindex is

-optional, as it will take longer to sync the node, but then lnd
+optional, as it will take longer to sync the node, but then lnd will

 generally operate faster as it can hit the index directly, rather than scanning